 A person of malicious intent who researches, develops, and uses techniques to defeat security measures and invade computer networks.

-When a Windows NT-based system encounters a serious error, the entire operating system halts and displays a screen with information regarding the error.
+When a Windows-based system encounters a serious error, the entire operating system halts and displays a screen with information regarding the error.
 The name comes from the blue color of the error screen.

 Also known as a zombie, is an Internet-connected computer that has been infected and compromised by malicious code in order to use the computer for something other than what was intended.